-SCC has an annual budget for Concessionary Fares of approximately £4.64m.
+SCC currently has an annual budget for Concessionary Fares of approximately £4.64m.

 The 2022/23 scheme follows DfT guidance based on the DfT's February 2022 Alternative Recovery Strategy to transition from paying on pre-Covid levels to paying on actual concessionary fares carried.
 This has enabled investment in trials of new fare offers such as a £1 Evening Fare and lower priced Group Fare offer introduced in partnership with the bus operators.
-However, both SCC and bus operators need to remain agile to ongoing changes to travel patterns and the potential need to review the current methodology if services become at risk.
+However, both SCC and bus

+22 DfT Concessionary Fare Statistics Concessionary Journeys BUS 0823 operators need to remain agile to ongoing changes to travel patterns and the potential need to review the current methodology if services become at risk.